 You don’t have to commit to the full distance though, as there are plenty of shorter stretches available to give you a taste of the Cotswold Way.
 We picked eight of our favourite circular walks along the Cotswold Way from 2.5 to 6 miles, but you can also choose a linear stretch between two towns or villages and then take public transport or a taxi back to your starting point.

 Watch a film under the stars this summer at an outdoor film screening in some of the area’s most spectacular venues.
-The Alfresco Film Co are hosting screenings of films including Top Gun: Maverick, Ferris Bueller’s Day Off, Pretty Woman, Dirty Dancing and Grease between June and September.
-This year’s Cotswold venues are Cowley Manor and Ellenborough Park hotels, Cirencester Park, Sandford Parks Lido and the Cotswold Country Park and Beach.
+The Alfresco Film Co are hosting screenings of films including Mamma Mia!, Four Weddings and a Funeral, Top Gun, Wonka and E.T. between June and September.
+This year’s Cotswold venues are Cowley Manor and Ellenborough Park hotels and Cotswold Airport.
+And Sandford Parks Lido in Cheltenham is showing The Greatest Showman (31 August).

-As well as films, there are also live theatre performances around the Cotswolds this summer.
-Shakespeare fans can see Romeo and Juliet at the Broadway Tower (13 June) and A Midsummer Night’s Dream at Painswick Rococo Garden (30 June and 1 July).
-Or National Trust site Newark Park is hosting Emma (5 August) and Alice’s Adventures in Wonderland (12 August).
+As well as films, there are also outdoor theatre performances around the Cotswolds this summer.
+Shakespeare fans can choose from Hamlet at the Broadway Tower (6 June), A Comedy of Errors at Painswick Rococo Garden (4–6 July) and As You Like It at Sudeley Castle (18 August).

 6. Admire the artworks at Cheltenham Paint Festival

-Cheltenham Paint Festival is back for its sixth year between 28 and 30 July, when you can watch national and international street artists at work creating giant murals on walls around the town.
-Or if you can’t make the festival, you can see the artworks throughout the summer, with a map on the festival website showing where you can see all 60 murals on a five-mile walking route.
+Cheltenham Paint Festival is back for its seventh year from 27–28 July 2024, when you can watch national and international street artists at work creating giant murals on walls around the town.
+Or if you can’t make the festival, you can see the artworks throughout the summer, with a map on the festival website showing where you can see over 60 murals on a five-mile walking route.

 Cool off